Cycle from the vibrant harbour city of Hamburg to Germany’s energetic and colourful capital, Berlin

 Distance: 53 km approx.

 Today you say goodbye Elbe and hello Havel!
 From now on your tour continues along the Havel-Radweg (Havel Cycle Path).
-Your new companion will guide you through the green fields and hamlets of the Schollener Land the “Optical City” of Rathenow.
+Your new companion will guide you through the green fields and hamlets of the Schollener Land to the “Optical City” of Rathenow.
 The town is known for its production of optical instruments and has a museum and park dedicated to this tradition.

 Day 7: Cycle from Rathenow to Stadt Brandenburg